freenet/freenet-core/README.md

 #### Cryptocurrency

 In addition to integrating with legacy blockchains via arbiters, we plan to build a native Locutus cryptocurrency.
 It will avoid high transaction costs because transactions won't need to be broadcast through the network thanks to Locutus' small-world network.
 Arbiters will be used to prevent [double spending](https://en.wikipedia.org/wiki/Double-spending).

+### How does it work?

+### Architecture

+Locutus is a decentralized key-value database.
+It uses the same [small world](https://freenetproject.org/assets/papers/lic.pdf) routing algorithm as the original Freenet design, but each key is a cryptographic contract implemented in [Web Assembly](https://webassembly.org/), and the value associated with each contract is called its *state*.
+The role of the cryptographic contract is to specify what state is allowed for this contract, and how the state is modified.

+A very simple contract might require that the state is a list of messages, each signed with a specific cryptographic keypair.
+The state can be updated to add new messages if appropriately signed.
+Something like this could serve as the basis for a blog or Twitter feed.

+Locutus is implemented in Rust and will be available across all major operating systems, desktop and mobile.

 ### Status